 Premises liability claims may arise from any type of injury caused by negligent maintenance, but some of the most common include:

-- Slipping on a wet floor, especially if not marked
+- Slipping on a wet floor, especially if not marked, as we’ve mentioned in the example above

 - Tripping on an uneven floor or defective floorboard